 While family preservation is the goal of all the work we do, sometimes children and young people require out-of-home care to meet their social, emotional and behavioural needs.

-Our Aboriginal and Torres Strait Islander Foster Care Program is committed to placing children and young people in care situations that are appropriately matched to support their identity and self-esteem.
+Our Aboriginal and Torres Strait Islander Foster Care Program is committed to keeping kids safe by placing them in care situations that are appropriately matched to support their identity and self-esteem.
 Learn more about our Foster Care Programs.